nokafor/MSBuild2017Quickstarts/Yo.md

 	 # Run Yo Office
 	 yo office
 	 ```

-	 On first launch, you may be prompted to anonymously report usage statistics.
-This allows the Yeoman team to continue to improve the platform and allow us to deliver the best services.
-We recommend allowing your data to be collected, but if you don’t feel comfortable sharing your data, feel free to decline.
-Once past this, Yo Office will launch and prompt you with the following questions:
+	 Yo Office will launch and prompt you with the following questions:

 	  |Question|Answer|
 	  |-|-|